Security 95

 SaxoTraderGO Review

-One of the proprietary Saxo Bank trading platforms on offer is the SaxoTraderGo platform.
+One of the proprietary Saxo trading platforms on offer is the SaxoTraderGo platform.
 This is award-winning within the industry and caters for trading on a wide range of assets offered by the broker across many different areas.

 There are a number of areas in which the platform thrives.
 One of these is in research where you can also access the latest news and developments from the market.
 You can also have access here to level-2 market data enabling you to see live streaming bid and offer pricing as well as the market depth at these prices.